filzivko/Roommatesv7/README.md

 # Roommates Web App
 ## Version 0.7.0

-This is an MVP version (internal v7) of a web app which allows users to declare their location (home, away or sleeping) to their roommates.
+This is an MVP version of a web app which allows users to declare their location (home, away or sleeping) to their roommates.
+This is my second time building a full stack application using MEAN.
+(MongoDB, Express.js, Angular.js, Node.js) [MEAN stack explination](https://www.mongodb.com/mean-stack)

 Current implementation includes:
 - Ability for users to select their status